 - Click inside the Columns to export/import field to deselect one or more columns from the drop-down listbox.
 To delete a selection, click the x to the left of the column name.
-Click an empty spot inside the field to access the drop-down list. - If enabled, click inside the Force Quote columns field to forces quoting to be used for all non-NULL values in each specified column.
-NULL output is never quoted.
-To delete a column, click the x to the left of the column name. - If enabled, click inside the NOT NULL columns field to select one or more columns that will not be checked for a NULL value.
-To delete a column, click the x to the left of the column name. - If enabled, click inside the NULL columns field to match the specified columns values against the null string, even if it has been quoted, and if a match is found set the value to NULL.
+Click an empty spot inside the field to access the drop-down list. - If enabled, click inside the NOT NULL columns field to select one or more columns that will not be checked for a NULL value.
 To delete a column, click the x to the left of the column name.

-After completing the Import/Export data dialog, click the OK button to perform the import or export. pgAdmin will notify you when the background process completes:
+After completing the Import/Export data dialog, click the OK button to perform the import or export. pgAdmin will inform you when the background process completes: